 Here at Socedo, we’ve been tracking social media activities on our existing leads for the past eight months.
-Full disclosure, we use our own Lead Acceleration technology to push real-time social media activities into our marketing automation system.
+Full disclosure, we use our own product to push real-time social media activities into our marketing automation system.

 Tracking social media activities at the individual contact level has given us a much broader view of our buyers and empowered us to: